Essential Documents You Need When Visiting a U.S. National Park

 If visiting from abroad, you’ll need these essential documents to gain entry into the United States.
 They’re also a valid form of identification that may be required of you to make certain reservations and purchases.
 If you’re planning an extended stay, you may need to secure a visa as well.
 Be sure to research this well beforehand, so you have what you need.

 These might be the most important documents in your possession when visiting a national park.
 In short, you won’t be able to get in without them!
 American citizens have a couple options, including a free pass for members of the military, and a senior pass for those over the age of 62.
 Visitors and Americans who don’t fall into the select categories can purchase an annual pass for $80.
 The pass covers all entrance and amenity fees national parks present.
 Not just for you, but all the members of your party!
 You can also opt to purchase single tickets, if you’re only going to visit one park.
 Check individual park websites for admission details.

-Check local laws and regulations, which vary per state and park, to ensure you have the appropriate documents to engage in certain recreational activities specific to your campsite (and click here to learn more about how to prepare for a fishing trip in the national parks).
+Check local laws and regulations, which vary per state and park, to ensure you have the appropriate, essential documents to engage in certain recreational activities specific to your campsite (and click here to learn more about how to prepare for a fishing trip in the national parks).